Third-Party Tested Magnesium Glycinate Supplements 2026: I Lab-Tested 18 Brands for Anxiety and Sleep

 Strengths:

-- Affordable — among the lowest cost per mg
+- Affordable — it’s among the lowest cost per mg you’ll find.

-- Widely available — Amazon, iHerb, health stores
+- Widely available — grab it on Amazon, iHerb, or at most health stores.

 Considerations:

-Best for: General supplementation, budget buyers, first-time magnesium users
+Best for: General supplementation, budget buyers, or first-time magnesium users.

 #6 Nature’s Bounty Magnesium Glycinate — Retail Option